ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool converts octal numbers to decimal.
-Octal is base 8 and uses only the digits 0 through 7.
-You enter an octal number and the tool gives you the decimal form.
-It works on whole octal numbers.
-The result is the decimal value that the octal string represents.
+This tool is an online octal to decimal converter that converts octal numbers to decimal in your browser.
+Octal is base 8 and uses only the digits 0 through 7, and this page works like a simple tool to convert octal number to decimal online: you enter an octal number and the tool gives you the decimal form immediately, returning the base 10 value that the octal string represents.

-Octal is used in computing.
-File permissions on Unix and Linux are often shown in octal, for example 755 or 644.
-When you see such a number you may need its decimal value for a script or for learning.
-Converting by hand means multiplying each digit by a power of 8 and adding.
-That is slow and easy to get wrong.
-This tool does the conversion at once and can show each step so you see how the result is built.
+Octal is used in computing, especially for things like Unix and Linux file permissions where values such as 755 or 644 are shown in octal, so many people look for a quick octal to decimal converter online or a calculator that explains how 755 in octal becomes 493 in decimal.
+Converting by hand means multiplying each digit by a power of 8 and adding, which is slow and easy to get wrong for longer values; this tool does the conversion at once and can show each step so you see how the result is built.

-The tool is for students learning number bases, developers working with file permissions or low level values, and anyone who needs a decimal value from an octal number.
-You do not need to know the conversion method.
-You type the octal digits and read the result.
-An optional explanation feature describes meaning and use; the conversion itself does not depend on it.
+The tool is for students learning number bases, developers working with file permissions or low level values, and anyone who needs a decimal value from an octal number and prefers a browser based octal to decimal converter over manual math or writing scripts.
+You do not need to know the conversion method: you type the octal digits and read the result, and an optional explanation feature describes meaning and use while the core conversion remains a precise, instant octal to decimal calculation.

 Octal means base 8.
 Each position is a power of 8.
 The rightmost digit is 8 to the power 0, the next is 8 to the power 1, then 8 to the power 2, and so on.
 So the octal number 755 means 7 times 64 plus 5 times 8 plus 5 times 1.
 That equals 448 plus 40 plus 5, which is 493 in decimal.
 Decimal is base 10, the usual number system.
 Converting octal to decimal means finding that single decimal number that the octal string represents.
 A related operation involves converting decimal to octal as part of a similar workflow.